raimohanska/web-development-aalto/readme.md

   + Scalability good : stateless server nodes can be deployed in parallel
   + Javascript community is very active, producing innovative new libs and frameworks all the time
   - REST is not suitable for everything
       - Push to client (instead of polling)
       - Content streaming (video, audio)
-  - With HTML frontend
-    - Must use Javascript
-    - Lots of JS code to test (must test a lot of code in different browsers)

 Server-side programming languages
 ---------------------------------